 Many women report cravings before and during their period, especially for sweet, sugary foods.
-Here we explore the potential causes for why this can happen and how you can manage your cravings.
+Here we explore the potential reasons for why this can happen and how you can best manage your cravings.

-The impact of hormonal during the luteal phase
+The impact of hormones during the luteal phase

 Studies show that some women have higher cravings for high fat and high sugar foods during the luteal phase (second half of the cycle) compared to other phases of the cycle.
 (1,2) As explored in our previous blog, there’s evidence that resting metabolic rate (RMR), the energy you burn at rest, can increase by around 300 calories during the mid-luteal phase of the menstrual cycle, compared to the follicular phase, primarily caused by the hormone progesterone.
-(3) Progesterone also increases appetite, and progesterone reaches its peak in the luteal phase.
-This drive in appetite and energy intake can be partially explained by a need to maintain positive energy balance in order to support a potential pregnancy that can occur in the luteal phase.
+(3) Progesterone also increases appetite.
+This drive in appetite and energy intake can be partially explained by a need to maintain positive energy balance in order to support a potential pregnancy that can occur after ovulation.
 Food cravings may therefore be a result of the body seeking more energy/calories.

 Cravings before your period and pre-menstrual syndrome (PMS)